-The moment you start to believe that you need to fill your calendar with clients out of your niche, is the moment you have to work double time to accommodate their needs.
-Don’t go there.
+The moment you start to believe that you need to fill your calendar with clients out of your niche is the moment you have to work double-time to accommodate their needs.

 When trying to determine “the last straw,” you have already passed the point of no return.
 This may sound counterintuitive, but the real question you need to be asking is: “Do you have the confidence and assurance you need to only take clients you want?’

-Tbh, it really is more about you than them.
-Ask yourself these tough questions and don’t become a slave to the hustle by taking clients that drain your energy and creative flow.
+TBH, it really is more about you than them.
+Ask yourself these tough questions and don’t become addicted to the hustle by taking clients that drain your energy and creative flow.

-Another key point is that once you grow, your focus might narrow, which can lead to some clients no longer matching your brand.
-Recognize when this happens too—no matter how lovely the client might be.
+Another key point is that as you grow, your focus might narrow, which can lead to some clients no longer matching your brand.
+Recognize when this happens, too, no matter how lovely the client might be.

-Karin Eldor is a coffee-addicted copywriter, with a long-time love for all things pop culture, fashion and tech.
-Ever since she got her first issues of YM (remember that one?) and Seventeen in the mail, she was hooked on the world of editorial content.
-After earning her Communications degree, she spent 6 years honing her craft as a Senior Editor for AskMen.com.
-More recently, Karin enjoyed gramming and strategizing as Social Media Manager at ALDO.
-Today, she is Chief Content Writer at 818 Agency and a social media consultant.
+About the author: Karin Eldor is a coffee-addicted copywriter with a long-time love for all things pop culture, fashion, and tech.
+Ever since she got her first issues of “YM” (remember that one?) and “Seventeen” in the mail, she was hooked on the world of editorial content.
+She’s a contributor to Forbes, Coveteur, MyDomaine, and more.